Writing an emulator: sound is still complicated

 Also, I know that all audio examples shown here don’t sound too great, but there is some potential room for improvement.
 I already got slightly better results with higher sampling rates.
 However, for the time being, I can live with those 22050 herz.

 (Spoiler alert: as I was procrastinating instead of finishing this article, I actually ported the present sound code to Goholint.
-Threading issues10And the implementation of that volume envelope. aside, it worked really well, and I hope it will work as well with our example code.)
+Threading issues and volume envelope aside, it worked really well, and I hope it will work as well with our example code.)

 As always, thank you for reading!